alauri/Aiven-web-monitor/README.md

 ## Start services

-*avmwm* can work locally for testing purposes with just the default configuration; services can be started with Docker:
+*avm-wm* can work locally for testing purposes with just the default configuration; services can be started with Docker:

     $ make services
     $ make services-down

+## TODO

+This is a very simple project, with a very basic project structure and configuration.

+In the meanwhile of the development I have had additional ideas that I haven't had time to implement; these ideas can be found within the documentation.